baraakh30/CityX/README.md

 The models are saved as `.pkl` ans `.safetensors` files in the `app/static/models/` and `app/static/transformer_model/` directories and are loaded when the application starts.

+## Important Note
-**Important Note**: The prebuilt docker image (thats used for hosting) only contains the transformer model, due to resource limiations for hosting.
+The prebuilt docker image (thats used for hosting) only contains the transformer model, due to resource limiations for hosting.

 ## Dependencies